mit-dci/opencx/features.md

 Basically money always comes in to the exchange, the exchange keeps track of your balance (and holds the funds in their wallets so they could pull a mtgox)

+ONCE money comes in to the exchange, send it to a pool address?

 ## Interacting with the exchange
 The exchange needs to have a few functions that the user interacts with: